 Article II, § 13 of the Colorado Constitution provides that “[t]he right of no person to keep and bear arms in defense of his home, person and property, or in aid of the civil power when thereto legally summoned, shall be called in question, but nothing herein contained shall be construed to justify the practice of carrying concealed weapons.”

 Despite this clear language that is directly related to the defense of this case, the prosecution objected to me putting this amendment into evidence, as a jury instruction nor even arguing it in closing.
 The judge, insensibly, agreed with the prosecution, stating that it was not relevant.
-It is hard for me to understand what could be more relevant than the founding document of our state supporting my client defending himself and his property.
+It is hard for me to understand what could be more relevant than the founding document of our state supporting my client in defending himself and his property.
 Fortunately, jurors can see when a trial does not seem fair.

-A few months later, I was a party and a man approached me.
+A few months later, I was at a party and a man approached me.
 He was the foreperson of this jury.
-He told me that when he got home after the first day, being selected as jury member and hearing opening only, he got very ill.
+He told me that when he got home after the first day, being selected as a jury member and hearing opening only, he got very ill.
 He likely had food poisoning.
 His wife tried to convince him to call in sick and get off the jury.
 This gentleman responded, “if do not go back and I find out that man was convicted, I will not be able to live with myself.”

-Neither the foreperson nor most of the rest of the jury were gun people.
+Neither the foreperson nor most of the rest of the jury was gun people.
 They were not members of the rocky mountain gun owners (RMGO) nor the national rifle association (NRA).
 They were not comfortable with firearms.
 But, they were willing to follow the law on self-defense and defense of property.
 They were not going to punish my client for exercising a right that they themselves did not choose to exercise.
 Just like any trial, choosing the jury is very important.